parts

 [0:4]

-Simple example that consists of the string "ABC\n" and used with the default divider (-c / --character).
+Simple examples that consist of the string "ABC\n" and are piped to parts that is used with the default separator (-c / --character).

 echo "ABC" | parts 1: